The Webbys.

 1 Though of course it is another powerful tool (the code comprehension facilities found in IDEs) that eases the burden.

-3 Not withstanding that the familiar C library functions bsearch and qsort work on similar principles.
-But at least the presence of function-pointer served as a clear warning in C. In an object oriented context this stuff can sneak up on you as it only requires the combination of polymorphism and either reference or pointer members (polymorphism is equivalent to function pointers of course, but it doesn't look like them).
+work on similar principles.
+But at least the presence of function-pointer served as a clear warning in C. In an object oriented context this stuff can sneak up on you as it only requires the combination of polymorphism and either reference or pointer members (polymorphism is equivalent to function pointers of course, but it doesn't look like them).4 Mixing some hand tooled code and some generated code in the same project is, in my opinion, generally worse that choosing either case and sticking to it.
+If only because now you can't even anticipate which search path you will have to follow and you have to know all about both ways of finding stuff.

 2020-04-09